bhauman/lein-figwheel/README.md

      (.click ($ "a.button") (fn [e] (print "clicked button")))))
 ```

-When you are live editing code this doesn't work very well.
+When you are live editing code, this doesn't work very well.
 If you
 alter your HTML template any new "a.button" elements aren't going to
 have the listener bound to them.